tomiatomic/pluto/index.md

 # Pluto notebooks:

 ## Superconducting density of states:
-- Various models of superconducting density of states. \
+- All in one - compare individual models. \
   <a href="./dos_fit.html" target="_blank">Open static web page</a>, [Download notebook](./dos_fit.jl)

 ## Fourier transform of 2D atomic lattice: